Core Architecture & RFP Taxonomy

 Financial Schema & Format Standardization

-Budget compliance represents one of the highest-risk failure points in automated proposal generation.
+Budget compliance is one of the highest-risk failure points in automated proposal generation.
 Federal agencies enforce divergent cost principles, indirect rate structures, and justification formatting requirements.
 The Budget Justification Format Standards taxonomy isolates agency-specific financial schemas, mapping line-item categories to allowable cost definitions under 2 CFR Part 200 (Uniform Guidance).

 Production Pipeline Implementation